walkenho/walkenho.github.io/_posts/2019-04-16-introduction-to-bash.md

 # use a text editor (for example nano or here vi)
 vi mytextfile
 ```
 About the choice of editor: Personally, I am a big fan of Vim.
-However, I do admit that it does have the kind of learning curve which can be a bit intimidating at first.
+However, I do admit that it does have a bit of a steep learning curve at first.
 If you feel like starting out with sth a bit more beginner-friendly, you could take a look at nano.
 However, keep VIM in mind for the future, the speed-up for textprocessing is amazing once you know your way around.

-You can also show only the first or last n rows of a document
+You can also return the first or last n rows of a document
 ```
 # show first 10 rows of a document
 head -10 mytextfile